 Hair is a defining character of mammals and an extension of human aesthetic sense.
-It is keratin filament that grows, and regrows, from follicles that are scattered throughout our bodies.
-Numerous factors affect its formation, structural variation and overall health, few of them are androgens, genetics and nutrition.
+It is keratin filament that grows, and re-grows, from follicles that are scattered throughout our bodies.
+Numerous factors affect its formation, structural variation and overall health.
+However, few of them are androgens, genetics and nutrition.

-Since ancient times, the parallel connection between hair and our bodily aging process has intrigued the thinkers.
-Science has solved many mysteries of hair growth, replenishment and change with age, but many remain confusing yet.
+Since ancient times, the parallel connection between hair and our bodily aging process has intrigued thinkers.
+Science has solved many mysteries of hair growth, replenishment and change with age, but many remain yet confusing.